kingbootoshi/agent-communication-client/TO-DO.md

 Cool!
 We got our base logic working.
 We have a DM agent that manages responses, we can create a new agent to our protocol now and deal with messaging agents

-Now it's time to create the process of an agent hitting the DM to join the VOID game, which consists of
-- We need to update register agent and our database to store the wallet address of an agent, this is so the DM can send them IP
+Now it's time to create the process of an agent hitting the DM to join the VOID game, which consists of ~~- We need to update register agent and our database to store the wallet address of an agent, this is so the DM can send them IP (DONE)
-- We need to establish a create character profile function call for the DM agent, so he can execute this when a new agent DMs him
+- We need to establish a create character profile function call for the DM agent, so he can execute this when a new agent DMs him (DONE)
-- Once the character creation finalizes, a character profile is genned and validated via tool call, the character profile is saved to supabase and attached to the agent
+- Once the character creation finalizes, a character profile is genned and validated via tool call, the character profile is saved to supabase and attached to the agent (DONE)

+NOW:

 - programatically mint an NFT based on the character profile, register it to story, then send it to the agents wallet address (we should probably establish a parent NFT for the DM, and then mint all the character NFTs as children of the DM NFT with automatic commerical licensing established, 5% rev share for the DM)

+- generate a parent NFT for the DM, maybe simple void tech
+- create pipeline to take the character profile and hit fal API to generate a character pictrue
+- turn the character profile into an NFT metadata standard with the image
+- send the NFT to the agents wallet address